vz01d/mist/README.md

 - [x] load nav menus
 - [x] allow all configuration items to be created via code (sometimes config just does not fit)
 - [ ] move "theme" assets/enqueuing to theme (atm in framework)
-- [ ] add sticky header option
+- [ ] add support for meta fields (acf replacement)
+- [ ] test theme in live env
+- [ ] eject Mist from theme as composer package to be used as framework hence anything inside ./src has to stay dependency-free at all times (except require-dev ofc) -> a few dependencies are always necessary (!)
+- [ ] add schema.org (all of them)~~ -> check this plugin to safe time https://de.wordpress.org/plugins/seo-by-rank-math/~~ (plugin code is crap)
 - [ ] add svg sizes and default colors to mist config
 - [ ] add customizer settings via config
-- [ ] add schema.org (all of them)~~ -> check this plugin to safe time https://de.wordpress.org/plugins/seo-by-rank-math/~~ (plugin code is crap)
 - [ ] add form creator (TBD)
-- [ ] add support for meta fields (acf replacement)
 - [ ] extended-cpts should be optional (this is sort of working already by using filter over config)
 - [ ] top level theme wide configuration (colors etc.)
 - [ ] default theme wide widget title tag
 - [ ] documentation
-- [ ] eject Mist from theme as composer package to be used as framework hence anything inside ./src has to stay dependency-free at all times (except require-dev ofc) -> a few dependencies are always necessary (!)
+- [ ] add sticky header option